The Santa Barbara County Genealogical Society regularly produces two publications.

 Send to: Kristin Ingalls

 Each issue we give you a suggested theme, although all stories are welcome.
-Here are some ideas for the Summer issue of Ancestors West.
+Here are some ideas for the upcoming issues of Ancestors West.

 We eagerly await what you have to share.
 We welcome suggestions for future editions too.